Skip to content

 [ 3] 3.0- 4.0 sec 128 KBytes 1.05 Mbits/sec

-2. Check VM2 updates its mrouting table with discovered mcast source
+2. Check that VM2 updates its mroute table with the discovered multicast source

 Source Group RP Address Flags